 Will the scheme be extended to rail services?

 Following the launch of the new Bee AnyBus + Tram tickets, TfGM will be working towards a touch-in/touch-out contactless system that will cap travel made across bus and tram, to be launched in early 2025 in line with the final phase of bus franchising.
-To help support the ambition for full integration of local train services into the Bee Network by the end of the decade, the Mayor also confirmed today the proposed route for the contactless pilot on rail in Greater Manchester, subject to final business case approval and funding.
+To help support the ambition for full integration of local train services into the Bee Network by the end of the decade, the Mayor has also confirmed the proposed route for the contactless pilot on rail in Greater Manchester, subject to final business case approval and funding.

 First announced as part of the city-region’s trailblazer devolution deal, TfGM has been working closely with Great British Railways Transition Team (GBRTT) and the Department for Transport (DfT) to develop the pilot on services between Stalybridge and Victoria, and Glossop and Piccadilly.
 The pilot will allow passengers to touch-in and out at the start and end of their journey and, like Metrolink, have their fare automatically worked out for them.
 This will, for the first time, allow passengers to travel without buying a ticket in advance and provide a faster and more convenient way to travel.

 TfGM, DfT and GBRTT will then work together to use the pilot to support the wider ambition of full multi-modal integration into the Bee Network across bus, Metrolink, rail and cycle hire, including fares simplification and capping, by 2030.

 For more information head to the Bee Network website here.